 - Complete 10 service hours with DISC, OGA, and/or other global programs and offices at Duke.
 Some examples may include, depending on availability:

 - Write a monthly intercultural journal entry to reflect on your experiences in the program (prompts will be provided).

 - Design and complete a final service project to support Duke’s international community.

 - Possible ideas include developing a handbook or resource for new international students, organizing an event, proposing and designing a new program, or writing an op-ed or news article that raises awareness of global programs, communities and issues at Duke and beyond.

 Fellows will take the Intercultural Development Inventory Assessment (IDI) to understand their intercultural competence and measure the progress they have made through the program.
 Fellows will take a pre-test at the beginning of the fall semester and a post-test at the end of the Spring semester.
 IHouse staff will facilitate the debrief of the assessment.

-IV.
+III.
 Expected Outcomes